Perseus333/daedalus-keyboard/README.md

 # Daedalus Keyboard

-Daedalus is an a compact open-source, split, wireless ergonomic keyboard with trackpad and encoder.
+Daedalus is a compact open-source, split, wireless ergonomic keyboard with trackpad and encoder.

 ![Image](/assets/main-img.jpg)